HiSPoD/HiSPoD/doc/source/manual/introduction.rst

 peaks from multiple x-ray harmonic energies co-exist.
 The major functions of this GUI include:

 - Simulate 2D diffraction pattern from a sample under a given experiment condition

--  Analyze 2D diffraction patterns
+- Analyze 2D diffraction

   -  Estimate transmission beam position
   -  Define region of interest (i.e. apply mask)
   -  Calculate map of reciprocal wavevector q
   -  Extract 1D intensity profiles I(tth) and I(q) via radially averaging
   -  Index (hkl) and harmonic peaks

 -  Perform curve fitting to quantify strain and phase content

 *HiSPoD* aims at providing users with an effective tool for (1)